 KC: Yes exactly, that is also similar.

-ŞY: Also, I think although we do not have enough investment opportunities, Turkey has a big potential for investment, in different parts of the country, by means of agriculture and different industry.
-Every region has its own way of supporting itself.
+ŞY: Also, I think although we do not have enough investment opportunities, Turkey has a big potential for investment, in different parts of the country, using agriculture and different industries.
+Every region has its way of supporting itself.
 If the right kind of investment goes there, I think, it will be fine.

 ÖK: Investors from Europe come to Istanbul, not to Anatolia, it is much further and much more forgettable, I think.
 Ok, thank you very much.